3 more COVID cases linked to American's bar crawl in Bavaria

 The Edelweiss resort has vacation cabins and 258 rooms and suites, but Tomassi said he did not have details on how many people had been staying there over the past two weeks.
 He said contact tracing was part of the investigation.

-In a statement, the Army said any breach of military or Bavarian regulations on the coronavirus “would not be in keeping with our conduct and efforts to keep our communities safe.”
+The Army said any breach of military or Bavarian coronavirus regulations “would not be in keeping with our conduct and efforts to keep our communities safe.”

 “We are currently gathering the facts associated with this incident, as are our Bavarian hosts,” the Army said.
-“U.S. civilian employees are subject to Bavarian ordinances on prevention of infectious diseases, just as any German citizen would be.”
+“U.S. civilian employees are subject to Bavarian ordinances on prevention of infectious diseases, just as any German citizen.”

 Germany’s disease control center on Tuesday reported 1,407 new cases across the country in the past day.